 - Sear the steaks for a few more minutes and add butter, garlic, rosemary, and thyme to the pan.
 Now allow the butter to melt and baste it over the steak on both sides.
 Cook it for 3 to 4 minutes to get a medium-rare finish.

-- Finally, let the steak rest for at least five minutes in a warm place to improve its juiciness and flavour, and then serve them on a plate with some side dishes.
+- Finally, let the steak rest for at least five minutes in a warm place to improve its juiciness and flavour, and then serve it on a plate with some side dishes.

-Tip: All steaks are not equal in size, shape, and structure.
-So, cooking times may differ sometime.
+Tip: All steaks are unequal in size, shape, and structure.
+So, cooking times may differ sometimes.

-- For rare: It normally takes 3-4 minutes on each side.
+- For rare: It usually takes 3-4 minutes on each side.

 - For medium: It takes nearly 5-6 minutes on each side.

-The lasting of the fillet steaks depends upon how well you packed them.
-When frozen and vacuum-packed, it can last up to one year without losing its taste.
-Normally frozen steaks will last about six months.
+The last of the fillet steaks depends on how well you pack them.
+When frozen and vacuum-packed, it can last up to one year without losing taste.
+Usually, frozen steaks will last about six months.

-And freshly prepared fillet steaks will last for 3 to 5 days regardless of their packaging in a standard fridge.
+Freshly prepared fillet steaks will last 3 to 5 days regardless of their packaging in a standard fridge.

 3. What Can I Pair with Fillet Steaks?

-If you want to go for a full luxury meal, add simple side dishes to your fillet beef steaks.
-Try some homemade chips, jacket potato, macaroni cheese, or even creamy gratin paired beautifully with the perfectly fried steaks.
+Add simple side dishes to your fillet beef steaks if you want a full luxury meal.
+Try homemade chips, jacket potato, macaroni cheese, or even creamy gratin paired beautifully with the perfectly fried steaks.

-For a lighter mood, have it with roasted potatoes and broccoli, or you can even try salads with it.
+For a lighter mood, have it with roasted potatoes and broccoli, or try salads.
 Steak sauces are also a great addition.
-But keep in mind that it should not overpower the rich flavour of the meat.
+But remember that it should not overpower the rich flavor of the meat.

 4. How to Choose the Perfect Fillet Steak?